-Obsessive-compulsive disorder (OCD) is a mental disorder wherein an individual experiences recurring and undesirable thoughts, sensations or ideas which is known as obsessions that compels them to carry out behaviour on repetition which is known as compulsions.
+Obsessive-compulsive disorder OCD is a mental disorder wherein an individual experiences recurring and undesirable thoughts, sensations or ideas which are known as obsessions that compels them to carry out behaviour on repetition which is known as compulsions.
 Let’s understand the difference between Obsession and Compulsion and how it manifests itself in OCD.

 What is obsession?

 They are thoughts, ideas, and impulses.
 Obsessive thoughts have the potential to interrupt your daily life, and they can make it hard for you to carry on with your normal routine.
 The obsession works in a way where even if you are aware that your obsessive thoughts are not real, you will act on them to gain a sense of relief.
 They cause unwanted feelings, anxiety, and distress.
 Hence, you may try to avoid anything that will trigger these obsessive thoughts and this will have implications on your life and routine.